SocietyPro/playbook/src/markdown/git.md

 We have other repositories for related code.

+##Tags and Releases
+We have two types of tags - version numbers stored in code, and Git tags that mark a specific commit.
+The Windows installer distribution script expects to find the authoritative version string in `Cambrian-src/version.h`.
+This version string **should only be bumped by the owner of a team branch when a new feature is merged onto the master branch**.

+##Branch Policies
 The following branch policies apply to all SocietyPro repos.
-##Branch Policies
 ###TLDR:
 >Every team has their own team branch with an 'owner'.